bio-ontology-research-group/ontology-tutorial/README.md

    * Depending on your Internet connection, this may take some time!
    * This code will download the libraries necessary to run the remaining code.
  * Download the [data package](http://aber-owl.net/aber-owl/diseasephenotypes/ontology/ontology-tutorial.tar.gz) and store on your disk

+ ## OPA2Vec
+ The tutorial will also include an introduction to OPA2Vec, a method that can be used to obtain vector representations of biomedical entities (such as proteins) based on ontologies and their annotations.
+These vector representations can be used for a variety of applications such as training a machine learning model or visualizing the entities, etc.

+The OPA2Vec package is available at: https://github.com/bio-ontology-research-group/opa2vec

+To be able to follow the tutorial and run OPA2Vec on your own computer, please check the required dependencies described in the introduction section of the following notebook: https://github.com/bio-ontology-research-group/ontology-tutorial/blob/master/OPA2Vec-tutorial.ipynb.
+You can also check the readme file at: https://github.com/bio-ontology-research-group/opa2vec/blob/master/README.md for some more technical details on OPA2Vec.

 # Schedule